Academic Integrity Statement

 We ask that you include a statement about the academic integrity policy on your syllabi.

-Suggested Academic Integrity statement for syllabi
+Suggested Academic Integrity statement

 A violation of academic integrity is any instance when a student attempts to pass off someone else’s words or ideas as their own, no matter where they obtained those words or ideas, and no matter where these ideas are presented.
 We practice using quotation and citation in this course so you can benefit from others’ ideas, while attributing them appropriately.
 There is nothing wrong with representing someone else’s ideas in your work; you just have to give them credit.
 Additionally, there is nothing wrong with getting help on an assignment, but the final product must be predominantly the result of your own work.
 All academic integrity violations in this course will result in a 0 on the assignment, and/or a failing grade in the course and/or referral to the College’s Academic Integrity officer.